MFA vs. 2FA – why the difference matters for your O365 implementation

 Dynamic MFA is a better alternative for high-risk cloud applications such as O365.
 This approach can remove the password – the weakest form of authentication – as the first factor with alternatives beyond Microsoft’s default phone-based options.
 IT administrator can instead extend high-trust authenticators that will actually reduce authentication failure.

 If you are a security conscious O365 administrator, you may believe that multi-factor authentication (MFA) is the answer to the credential-based threats that come with the Software-as-a-Service (SaaS) territory.
 Whether you are right, or not, depends on your definition of MFA.
-If you are looking for a dynamic MFA solution for O365, click here to see how Specops Authentication can fulfill both your flexibility and security needs.

 Multi-factor authentication (MFA) requires authentication from independent categories of credentials: something you know (i.e. password), something you have (i.e. Mobile device), and something you are (i.e. Fingerprint).
 MFA enhances security when accessing resources on SaaS applications, and even during password resets.
 When it comes to authentication, more layers means more protection against attacks and breaches….Read More